potdarsourabh100/Embedded_Coding_Style/README.md

 - Use Indent statements within **block**
 - Use Indent statements within **switch** body
 - Use Indent statements within **case** body
+- Always use /* comment */ for comments, even for single-line comment
+- Always include check for C++ with extern keyword in header file
+- Every function MUST include doxygen-enabled comment, even if function is static
+- Use English names/text for functions, variables, comments
+- Always use < and > for C Standard Library include files, eg. #include <stdlib.h>
+- Always use "" for custom libraries, eg. #include "my_library.h"
 ```c
 /* Wrong */
 if (condition)